brentp/peddy/docs/index.rst

 manipulation, validation and exploration of pedigrees
 =====================================================

-Pedagree is a python module for manipulating pedigree files.
+Peddy is a python module for manipulating pedigree files.
 While the python module has several useful features, most users will be intereseted in `peddy` for its utility in finding discrepancies between the relationships specified